icefoxen/rfcs/rfcs/00001-decentralized-identity.md

 Keypairs should have creation dates and optionally expiration dates.
 When a key is updated it should be signed by the previous key (perhaps that should be a MUST?) to keep the chain of authenticity intact.
-An identity server should always return the most recent key.
+An identity server should always return the most recent key, but it should be possible to ask for older ones.

 Alterations to the public key on the server may be performed via messages signed with the matching private key.
 Defining a specific